 The Office of the Dean for Research

 As a biomedical research enterprise, Georgetown University Medical Center (GUMC) boasts onsite capabilities allow for a full range of bench to bed-side action.
 GUMC is one of only 28 institutions across the country which has been awarded both a Clinical and Translational Science Award and a Comprehensive Cancer Science Grant.
-You can find out more about GUMC’s research in the Office of the Dean of Research or visiting the description of our research.
+You can find out more about GUMC’s research in the Office of the Dean of Research.

 The Research Committee is comprised of investigators from across GUMC and provides meaningful feedback and counsel to the Dean for Research.
 One of its roles is to review all new Centers & Institutes and make recommendations to the Dean regarding the research plan and future viability.
 It performs a similar function for existing centers and institutes.
 The Research Committee engages in faculty recognition, strategic planning, and discussions about how to provide the best services to fellow researchers.
 The Committee seeks new members annually and encourages mid-career and senior faculty to inquire about serving.